 - DO seek immediate medical treatment while continuing the 15-minute flushing.

 An ounce of prevention is worth a pound of cure, so appropriate eye protection should be worn for all hazardous activities at home and on the job.
-Home improvements and repairs, crafts and hobbies, car repair and maintenance, and yard and garden cleanup are just a few examples of times when proper eye protection is crucial at home.
-Other important times for safety eyewear include dangerous workplaces, such as factories, construction sites, or machine shops.
+Home improvements and repairs, crafts and hobbies, car repair and maintenance, and yard and garden cleanup are a few examples of times when safety glasses are crucial at home.
+Remember to always wear your safety eyewear at work when required.

-Many of our favorite sports require protective eyewear for maximum enjoyment and safety as well.
+Many of our favorite sports require protective eyewear for maximum enjoyment and safety.
 The American Academy of Ophthalmology recommends sports eye protection for the following recreational activities:

 - Baseball or Softball – Polycarbonate or wire face guards on batter’s helmets and sports goggles with polycarbonate lenses on the field.